The Right and Wrong Way to Motivate a Team

 That’s why there’s been this groundswell of support for the theory that you just can’t motivate other people.
 Either they’re motivated or not.
 That’s a bit simplistic in my opinion, but it’s an easy out for managers and others who should be creating environments where people thrive and strive to do more and better.

 Managers, at a minimum, should be creating environments where people can feel motivated.
 That means harmonious, productive, supportive environments.
 It means getting to know people well enough that you can adapt what you do for them so they feel special and truly rewarded.
 It means treating people like individuals and not expecting them to respond as you would.
 This takes effort and insight, but it can make a real difference in the effectiveness of people and of their manager.

 Still not convinced?
 Try this.
 Write down the names of five people who rely, at least in part, on you for recognition and motivation.
 Now write down what motivates each of them.
 Next, go and ask each of them this question: “In your career and elsewhere, please describe one example of a time when someone did something that really motivated you.”
 Ask follow up questions to understand what happened in that example.
 Then compare what you learned to what you wrote down.
 You will be surprised.

 Deb Calvert is a TLC Certified Master and expert on the evidence-based Five Exemplary Practices of Leaders.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on how to improve your leadership skills.
+Book Deb today to speak at your leadership events, and subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.